SanjeevKGupta/example/network/register/03-service-peer/README.md

 ## IEAM network as `peer services`

-In this example multiple services are deployed together as part of one service.
+In this example multiple services are configured together as part of one service.
 Services can access each other by their service name aliases.

 ### Register the edge node with the following `service-peer` pattern
 ```